DunsinK/SolarSystemProgram/README.md

 # SolarSystemProgram
-Unity simulation of solar system I made for my Highschool AP Physics Course Final Project
+Unity simulation of solar system I made for my Highschool AP Physics Course Final Project.
+The Simulation is currently being hosted on github pages here is the link: https://dunsink.github.io/SolarSystemProgram/